 Any type of retaliatory or intimidating behavior against a person participating in a protected activity because of their participation in that protected activity is expressly prohibited by this policy.
 HCC takes strong disciplinary action against any individual or group of individuals found responsible for retaliating or intimidating, or attempting to retaliate or intimidate, another person for making a report , opposing in a reasonable manner an act or policy believed to constitute discrimination or harassment, or testifying, assisting, or participating in any manner in an investigation, proceeding, or hearing related to a protected activity.
 Any concern of retaliation should be reported immediately and the college will promptly investigate.

-The college encourages HCC community members who have questions about Title IX or who want to make a complaint regarding sexual misconduct to contact one of the Title IX co-coordinators are Dr. Cynthia Peterka, vice president of student services, and Mr. David Jordan, associate vice president of human resources.
-The deputy Title IX coordinators are Dr. Llatetra Brown Esters, director of student conduct and the executive associate to the vice president of student services, and David Tiscione, associate director for student conduct and compliance.
-Dr. Peterka (email@example.com), Dr. Esters (firstname.lastname@example.org), and Mr. Tiscione (email@example.com) can be reached at 443-518-4809.
+The college encourages HCC community members who have questions about Title IX or who want to make a complaint regarding sexual misconduct to contact one of the Title IX co-coordinators are Dr. Cynthia Peterka, vice president of student services, and Ms. Karlyn Young, interim associate vice president of human resources.
+The deputy Title IX coordinators are Geoffrey Colbert, interim senior director athletics and student conduct, and the associate director for student conduct and compliance.
+Dr. Peterka (firstname.lastname@example.org), Mr. Colbert (email@example.com), and the associate director of student conduct and compliance can be reached at 443-518-4809.
 Their offices are located in McCuan Hall room 258 (MH 258).
-Mr. Jordan (firstname.lastname@example.org) can be reached at 443-518-1100.
-His office is located in the Howard Hall room 100 (HW 100).
+Ms. Young (firstname.lastname@example.org) can be reached at 443-518-1100.
+Her office is located in the Howard Hall room 100 (HW 100).
 The most up to date contact information for these individuals can be found on the college website in the staff directory.

 HCC community members may also direct questions to the Department of Education's Office of Civil Rights.
 Additionally, HCC community members may report incidents to any HCC non-confidential college employee because all HCC non-confidential college employees have been designated responsible employees and are required to report any information they receive regarding sexual misconduct to their supervisor and to HCC's Title IX co-coordinators or the HCC deputy Title IX coordinators.
 The college employees who are designated as confidential include: employees of HCC Counseling Services licensed for and acting as personal counselors and employees licensed for and acting in a medical capacity for a patient.